emlid/Navio-SDK-Windows-IoT/README.md

 1. Install Visual Studio 2015 Community edition or greater (but not Express) with developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
 2. Add/Update GitHub extension in Visual Studio. https://visualstudio.github.com
 3. Connect to source control and download (select Team Explorer, click manage connections icon/green plug, under "Local Git Repositories" click "Clone", enter the URL for this repository, choose your working folder then "Clone").
-4. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIoT.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIoT.Hardware).
+4. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIot.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIot.Hardware).
 5. Run the "\Common\TemporaryKey Setup.cmd" (from file explorer or command prompt) and enter a blank password as instructed.
 6. On the toolbar select "Debug" build configuration and "ARM" processor architecture, then click "Remote Machine..." to build, deploy and run on your IoT device.
 See the Microsoft IoT samples for instructions how to connect.